wes88314/AHU_Filters_Dashboard/README.md

 📘 Overview

-The AHU Filters Dashboard automates engineering analysis of AHU filter performance using RENSA methodology:
+The AHU Filter Life Cycle Dashboard is an engineering tool designed to evaluate filter loading, normalized DP behavior, and service life prediction using multi-date RPM/Hz/DP data.

-✔ Normalized DP using RPM baseline 1030

-✔ Warning (0.63") & EOL (0.84") classifications

-✔ DP progression analysis

-✔ RPM change detection

-✔ Abnormal behavior flagging

-✔ Visualizations for easy management review

-It compares the latest two measurement dates automatically.
+Built for data centers, HVAC teams, and mechanical engineers needing fast, automated insights into AHU filter conditions.

 📥 Excel Formatting Requirements

-Your Excel file must use a multi-row header with structure:
+Your Excel must use a 2-row header, EXACTLY like this:

 | AHU Tag | ← Date 1 →|--------|--------| ← Date 2 →|--------|--------|
 |---------|---------|--------|--------|---------|--------|--------|